Share this article

 To remove dirt and debris

 Our furry friends naturally like to keep things clean, which is why the cone of shame is needed to stop your dog licking their own wounds.
-Along with the potential healing properties of their saliva, their tongues can clear away dirt, debris, or anything else that doesn’t belong.
+Their tongues can clear away dirt, debris, or anything else that doesn’t belong.
+Be advised that washing with water and soap has a much more effective result than letting your dog lick your wounds to clean them.

 To soothe you